Hullow/42/Born2beroot/B2Broot.md

 		- CPU usage: see https://askubuntu.com/questions/274349/getting-cpu-usage-realtime
 		- installed sysstat which installed mpstat.
 Now need to go to next line with awk (how?)

+## 10/1/24
+- fixing git issue from MacBook caused by large .iso file in previous commit causing issues with github sync.
+Solution: git rebase, delete file in problematic commits, then rebase all the way to HEAD, then merge with remote.
+- MacBook: trying to advance with the emulator but need to set up a lot

+## 11/1/24
+- Script `monitoring.sh` (continued)
+	- count TCP connections: `awk 'NR>1 {count++} END {print count}' /proc/net/tcp`

 self-evaluation: